hegzploit/viewgen/README.md

 ### ASP.NET ViewState Generator

-**viewgen** is a ViewState tool capable of generating both signed and encrypted payloads with leaked validation keys or `web.config` files
+**viewgen** is a ViewState tool capable of generating both signed and encrypted payloads with leaked validation keys or `web.config` files, this fork can also bruteforce the algorithms used for encryption and validation with a list of machine keys.

 ---------------